"

 Note: Often a section of your essay (one of your main points) requires more than one paragraph.
 In that case, only the first paragraph in the section requires this kind of “major transition.”
 Each additional paragraph still needs a topic sentence, but the goal is simply a smooth continuation of the same idea with a transition to the new sub-topic.

-Suggestion: Your topic sentence repeats a supporting point (expressed in the thesis statement), but does so in a way that is different from the thesis (with new vocabulary or different word forms, if possible)
+Suggestion: Your topic sentences repeat the supporting points expressed in the thesis statement, but they can do so in a way that is different from the thesis (with new vocabulary or with different word forms or grammatical structures if possible).

 Exercise #1

-Examine the thesis statement and topic sentences from the Peer Review Student Model.
+Examine the thesis statement and topic sentences from the Model Essay on Peer Review.
 Discuss whether they contain the elements listed above.
 Suggest how they might be improved.

 Exercise #2